megaease/easeagent/doc/user-manual.md

 ```
 But the switch configuration item using `enabled` as key cannot be overridden, for `boolean` type configuration is determined by a "logical AND" operation between the global and its own namespace configuration.

-The following sections describe the metirc and tracing configuration items,  as well as the currently supported plugins and their corresponding namespaces
+The following sections describe the metric and tracing configuration items,  as well as the currently supported plugins and their corresponding namespaces

 #### Tracing and Metric